Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Related Works

 \section{Related Works}

 \paragraph{In-Context Learning of Supervised Learning Tasks:} Our work is most closely related to prior works that have attempted to understand in-context learning of linear functions in transformers \citep{garg2022can,akyurek2022learning,von2022transformers,zhang2023trained,fu2023transformers,ahn2023transformers,vladymyrov2024linear}. \citet{von2022transformers} provided a construction of weights of linear self-attention layers~\citep{schmidhuber1992learning,katharopoulos2020transformers,schlag2021linear} that allow the transformer to implement gradient descent over the in-context examples.
 They show that when optimized, the weights of the linear self-attention layer closely match their construction, indicating that linear transformers implicitly perform mesa-optimization.
-This finding is corroborated by the works of \citet{zhang2023trained} and \citet{ahn2023transformers}. \citet{zhang2023trained} show that in the setting of linear self-attention only transformers with one layer, gradient flow provably converges to transformers which learn linear models in context.
-Similarly, \citet{ahn2023transformers} show that the global minimum in this setting occurs when the transformer implements preconditioned gradient descent.
+This finding is corroborated by the works of \citet{zhang2023trained} and \citet{ahn2023transformers}.
 A number of works have argued that when GPT2 transformers are trained on linear regression, they learn to implement ordinary least squares (OLS)~\citep{garg2022can,akyurek2022learning,fu2023transformers}.
-More recently, \citet{vladymyrov2024linear} show that linear transformers also implement other iterative algorithms on noisy linear regression tasks with possibly different levels of noise. \citet{bai2024transformers} show that transformers can implement many different learning algorithms in-context via gradient-descent and also show that transformers can perform in-context algorithm selection: choosing different learning algorithms to solve different in-context learning tasks.
+More recently, \citet{vladymyrov2024linear} show that linear transformers also implement other iterative algorithms on noisy linear regression tasks with possibly different levels of noise. \citet{bai2024transformers} show that transformers can perform in-context algorithm selection: choosing different learning algorithms to solve different in-context learning tasks.
 Other neural architectures such as recurrent neural networks have also been shown to implement in-context learning algorithms~\citep{hochreiter2001learning} such as bandit algorithms~\citep{wang2016learning} or gradient descent~\citep{kirsch2021meta}.

 \paragraph{Hijacking Attacks:} While a considerable amount of research has been conducted on the security aspects of LLMs, most of the prior research has focused on jailbreaking attacks.
 To the best of our knowledge, \citet{qiang2023hijacking} is the only prior that considers hijacking attack on LLMs or transformers during in-context learning.
 They show that it is possible to hijack LLMs to generate unwanted target outputs during in-context learning by including adversarial tokens in the demos. \citet{he2024data} also consider adversarial perturbations to in-context data, however, their goal is to simply reduce the in-context learning performance of the model in general, and not in a targeted way. \citet{bailey2023image} demonstrate that vision-language models can be hijacked through adversarial perturbations to the vision modality alone.
 Similar to our work, both \citet{qiang2023hijacking} and \citet{bailey2023image} assume a white-box setup and use gradient-based methods for finding adversarial perturbations to hijack the models.